bbauska/UC-Davis-Inter-jQuery/readme.md

 introduced **jQuery** and we created some great interface elements that are very simple and easy to integrate into web pages.
-In this course, we&apos;ve gotten even deeper into it with **jQuery plug-ins** and we even created a game.
+In this course, we&apos;ve gotten even deeper into it with **jQuery plug-ins** and we even created a game.</p>

-So with all of this, you&apos;ve really developed a lot of JavaScript skills so far.
+<p>So with all of this, you&apos;ve really developed a lot of JavaScript skills
+so far.
 We have a fourth course in the specialization, and in that course, we&apos;ll get even more complex scripts, and I promise you&apos;re going to learn even more JavaScript and you&apos;ll get even better at it and you&apos;ll get more practice.
-So I look forward to seeing you there.
+So I look forward to seeing you there.</p>

 <p>.the end...</p>
-<h6>Last Updated 1/12/2024 11:07am</h6>
+<h6>Last Updated 1/15/2024 9:55pm</h6>